Robert C. Williams Museum of Papermaking

-The Robert C. Williams American Museum of Papermaking is a research institution and public museum dedicated to the preservation of the history of paper and paper technology.
+The Robert C. Williams Museum of Papermaking is a research institution and public museum dedicated to the preservation of the history of paper and paper technology.
 Located inside the Paper Tricentennial Building at the Georgia Institute of Technology in Atlanta, Georgia, United States, the museum features the largest collection of paper and paper-related artifacts in the world, including watermarks, papers, tools, machines, and manuscripts.
 Changing exhibits focus on paper art, and a permanent exhibit details the science and technology used in papermaking.

 History

-Originally called the Dard Hunter Paper Museum, the Robert C. Williams Paper Museum began in 1939.
+Originally called the Dard Hunter Paper Museum, the Robert C. Williams Museum of Papermaking began in 1939.
 The original museum was created by Dard Hunter and located at the Massachusetts Institute of Technology.
 Hunter filled the museum with various artifacts representing the art of papermaking.
 Few people visited the museum while it was at MIT and eventually it was moved to a smaller building on campus.

 In 1954 the then Institute of Paper Chemistry of Appleton, Wisconsin offered the museum a prominent place on its campus.
 Hunter became the museum's curator, a job he held until his death in 1966.